CGM123sherry/Python-Fundamentals-assignment/README.md

 2. Run the Python scripts to test the functions and class.

-### How to run the app in the terminal
+# How to run the app in the terminal

 1. check the python version

-   # python3 --version
+   ### python3 --version

 2. Navigate to the Directory Containing the Script. e.g

-   # python -u "/Users/macbookair/DEVELOPMENT/code/phase-3/Python-Fundamentals-assignment/lib/functions.py"
+   ### python3 -u "/Users/macbookair/DEVELOPMENT/code/phase-3/Python-Fundamentals-assignment/lib/functions.py"

 3. Run the Python Script
-   # python3 functions.py
+   ### python3 functions.py